What To Pack on Safari to Africa -Gorilla Trekking Packing List

 Top Tips: Neutral or dull colours are more appropriate for safari, colours like white and any other bright colours tend to stand out and are not practical, that is why they are absolutely not advisable on a walking safari.
 Also ensure the clothes are cotton.

-Casual but comfortable clothes; apart from having clothes with neutral colours, ensure that all the clothes you have packed make you comfortable especially the trousers and hiking/walking boots.
+Casual but comfortable clothes; apart from having clothes with neutral colours, ensure that all the clothes you have packed make you comfortable especially the trousers.
+Hiking boots are very important if you are to go for Uganda gorilla tours or hiking Mt.
+Kilimanjaro in Tanzania.
 Also it’s worth considering shirts with ventilation, newer quick-drying fabrics and trousers that are easily converted into shorts (this will lessen the number of trousers to carry).

 Also ladies should ensure that they wear descent sports bras, since that will make them more comfortable as the venture through the wilderness on Africa’s bumpy roads.